islandcontroller/hello-ch32v003/README.vscode.md

 * Upon prompt, select the "**GCC x.x riscv-none-embed**" CMake Kit.
 * Run "**CMake: Configure**"
 * Build using "**CMake: Build [F7]**"
-* Open a new Terminal tab and start OpenOCD

-      openocd -f /opt/openocd/bin/wch-riscv.cfg

 * Split the terminal tab using the `[|]`-Button or press `Ctrl + Shift + 5`.
 Then launch the serial monitor: